}

 My next step was to try to remove the message option from posts, but that doesn’t seem to be possible.
 After the better part of an hour clicking various settings, including on the Meta for Business part that provides no way to go back to ordinary page administration (I had to close the tab, open a new one and launch the Facebook Page again), I found nothing.
 Facebook is notorious for putting controls for various settings in weird and illogical places, but it could just be that they don’t permit that.

-So, the only option I have is to stop using the share button and copy and past the link directly in a post on the Facebook Page (that’s also my only option for sharing podcast episodes).
+So, the only option I have is to stop using the share button and copy and paste the link directly in a post on the Facebook Page (that’s also my only option for sharing podcast episodes).
 I have no idea whether Facebook’s “technology” will allow me to do that, but if it doesn’t the AmeriNZ Facebook Page will be useless to me, and I may as well delete it.

-Meanwhile, another problem has resurfaced with my podcast: Folks clicking links are blocked by their web browser due to a supposedly missing or expired “security certicate”.
+Meanwhile, another problem has resurfaced with my podcast: Folks clicking links are blocked by their web browser due to a supposedly missing or expired “security certificate”.
 I set that up only a few weeks ago when Roger Green alerted me to the problem.
-In fact, I was getting it on Chrome, too, but coupld click a few times to get the part where I could tell Chrome to let me do what I want on the Internet.
+In fact, I was getting it on Chrome, too, but could click a few times to get the part where I could tell Chrome to let me do what I want on the Internet.
 However, Safari on my iPad wouldn’t let me override it, and it prevented me from accessing the site or use any direct link to a post.
 When I added the security certificate, all of that stopped—for me, anyway.

-The podcast site is currently hosted by Go Daddy, and I’m sick of the constant problems and how difficult it is to navigate their systems to fix them—although, if I used it a lot, like if I was a web developer, or something, it might be easier; I need to do something on it maybe once or twice a year.
+The podcast site is currently hosted by Go Daddy, and I’m sick of the constant problems and how difficult it is to navigate their systems to fix them—although, if I used it a lot, like if I was a web developer or something, it might be easier; I need to do something on it maybe once or twice a year.
 This is an open project at the moment.

 Finally, a problem that took me awhile to identify: I wasn’t able to do certain things because I have a VPN (Virtual Private Network).
 I originally got it last January, just before my trip to Fiji with the family, because I knew Internet access was through wifi, and there’s no way of knowing how secure such things are.
 The VPN I chose, like most others, allow me to include all my devices, and while I mainly wanted it for my phone and iPad, I realised it could useful for things like watching news videos that are geoblocked.
 It worked great in Fiji, but then we came home.